zzzprojects/docs/entityframework-classic.net/pages/features/attach.md

 ## Description
 To improve the performance, you can now use `AttachRange` when attaching multiple entities.
 The performance gain is similar to `Add vs AddRange` (DetectChanges is called only once in `AddRange` and `AttachRange`).

-To improve the flexibility, we added an over that let you attach an entity by specifing the `EntityState`.
+To improve the flexibility, we added an overload that lets you attach an entity by specifying the `EntityState`.

 ## Attach